adila0721/CRWR1240-draft/README.md

 # # Creative Writing 1240 personal repository

 This is your repository for working on your composition for Creative Writing 1240.
 Your draft document is called `draft.md`.
-Click on the file name above to begin working.

-Click the 'Wiki` link above to review all the course details.
+The full documentation for the course is contained in the numbered documents in this repository.
+Please read them (in order).
+Click on each document to view it.
+Use the back button or click the breadcrumb menu above (where it shows `CRWR1200-draft` in blue) to return to the main page.